PaddlePaddle/PaddleDetection/configs/rcnn_enhance/README_en.md

 ### Introduction

 * In recent years, the target detection task in image has been widely concerned by academia and industry.
-Res Net50 VD pretraining model based on SSLD distillation program training in [PaddleClas](https://github.com/PaddlePaddle/PaddleClas) (Top1 on Image Net1k verification set) Acc is 82.39%), combined with the rich operator of Paddle Detection, flying Paddle provides a Practical Server Side Detection scheme PSS DET(Practical Server Side Detection).
+ResNet50VD pretraining model based on SSLD distillation program training in [PaddleClas](https://github.com/PaddlePaddle/PaddleClas) (Top1 on Image Net1k verification set) Acc is 82.39%), combined with the rich operator of PaddleDetection, PaddlePaddle provides a Practical Server Side Detection scheme PSS DET(Practical Server Side Detection).
 Based on COCO2017 target detection data set, when V100 single card predicted speed is 61FPS, COCO mAP can reach 41.2%.

 ### Model library